The Bitcoin Commons

 Figure: Proof maintenance cost by area, highlighting refactor hotspots.
 Commons aims for lower proof churn than Core.

-Single Source of Truth: All consensus logic resides in consensus-proof.
-Upper tiers (protocol-engine, reference-node) delegate validation calls with no duplicate implementations.
+Single Source of Truth.
+All consensus logic resides in blvm-consensus.
+Upper tiers (blvm-protocol, blvm-node) delegate validation calls with no duplicate implementations.
 Path dependencies ensure changes propagate immediately through Rust's type system.

-Optimization Pipeline: Multiple passes apply: formal verification (Kani model checking), property testing (proptest edge case discovery), LLVM compiler optimizations (opt-level 3, fat LTO, SIMD), and differential testing against network behavior.
+Optimization Pipeline.
+Multiple passes apply.
+Formal verification (Kani model checking), property testing (proptest edge case discovery), LLVM compiler optimizations (opt-level 3, fat LTO, SIMD), and differential testing against network behavior.
+Scalable cloud infrastructure reduces proof execution time from hours to minutes at minimal cost.

 Consensus Coverage Comparison

-Figure: Consensus coverage comparison: Bitcoin Core achieves 25% coverage through testing alone.
-Bitcoin Commons achieves 65% formal verification coverage (172 Kani proofs) plus 77% test coverage.
-Commons uses 93 consensus-focused test files with 667+ test functions compared to Core's 316 total files (only ~53 consensus-focused).
+Figure: Consensus coverage comparison: Bitcoin Core achieves coverage through testing alone.
+Bitcoin Commons achieves formal verification coverage (Kani proofs) plus comprehensive test coverage.
+Commons uses consensus-focused test files with extensive test functions compared to Core's total files.
 The mathematical specification enables both formal verification and comprehensive testing.

-Formal verification in consensus-proof applies to all tiers because all consensus decisions flow through verified functions.
+Formal verification in blvm-consensus applies to all tiers because all consensus decisions flow through verified functions.
 The dependency chain prevents bypassing verification.

 5. Architectural Solution: Modular Governance

-Two innovations work together: BLLVM provides the mathematical foundation and compiler-like architecture (Orange Paper as IR, formal verification passes); Commons provides the governance framework (coordination without civil war).
+Two innovations work together: BLVM provides the mathematical foundation and compiler-like architecture (Orange Paper as IR, formal verification passes); Commons provides the governance framework (coordination without civil war).
 The modular architecture is where both innovations meet.
-BLLVM ensures correctness through architectural enforcement; Commons ensures coordination.
+BLVM ensures correctness through architectural enforcement; Commons ensures coordination through Cryptographic Polycentrism.

-The modular architecture consists of three layers that transform governance conflicts from political battles into architectural choices:
+The modular architecture consists of two layers that transform governance conflicts from political battles into architectural choices:

 Layer 1: Mandatory Consensus (Base Node)